 - Fluff the rice with a fork after resting time.
 Remove the cinnamon stick.

 Traditionally, South African yellow rice is served as a classic side dish with South African bobotie, which is a Cape Malay minced meat curry.
+It’s also served with the vegetarian bobotie with lentils.
 Both dishes complement one another perfectly well.
 When in South Africa, go find a local restaurant and order ‘Bobotie met geelrys’ or ‘Bobotie with yellow rice’.
 You’ll love it.
 It is usually also served with various sambals, like this tomato and onion sambal, as well as with chutneys.

 Fragrant yellow rice goes really well with any curry dish, as well as various meat stews and lentil dishes.
 Even with seafood and fish, like South African snoek, yellow rice tastes really great.